January 15, 2019 • By Aaron Orlowski

 “It’s our responsibility, especially as a state university, to re-educate and prepare the population in this future world.
 It’s our ethical responsibility,” Gurbaxani said.

 In the past, for instance, marketing was based largely on modest amounts of data and using standardized statistical techniques to analyze them.
 Now firms rely on big data which, of course, does not displace statistics, but requires the application of machine learning techniques.
 Merage School students are learning how to capture large amounts of data and analyze it to make optimal business decisions.

 Since the economics of the digital world are quite different from those of the physical world, business strategy also changes.
 Merage School students are learning the economics of digital products and platforms, which might cost significant sums to produce initially but can yield high profit margins since marginal costs are zero.
 That’s different than physical products.

 The Merage School also updated the delivery of courses, moving classes online and expanding digital learning initiatives.

-“Since the 1990s, we’ve been focused on tech, so we had a natural advantage in focusing on digital transformation,” says Gurbaxani.
+“Since the 1990s, we’ve been focused on tech, so we had a natural advantage in focusing on digital transformation,” Gurbaxani added.
 “Everybody knows that the future is digital.
 But business schools as a whole aren’t acting on it.
 We are.
 And that sets us apart.”